 The William T. Grant Scholars Program supports promising early-career researchers from diverse disciplines, who have demonstrated success in conducting high-quality research and are seeking to further develop and broaden their expertise.

 Candidates are nominated by a supporting institution and must submit five-year research plans that demonstrate creativity, intellectual rigor, and a commitment to continued professional development.
 Every year, four to six William T. Grant Scholars are selected and each receives $350,000 distributed over a five-year period.

 The next deadline for applications to the William T. Grant Scholars Program is July 9, 2014.
 Applications will be accepted beginning in March 2014.
 Please review the 2014-2015 William T. Grant Scholars Application Guide for more details.

 Applicants may also benefit from reviewing information on our research interests in the Resources section.
 Applicants interested in applying under our use of research evidence interest should review the Guidelines for Use of Research Evidence Applications.

 We hosted a webinar for applicants interested in reducing inequality on March 6, 2014.
-Archived video from that session will be posted when it is available.
+Archived video from that session is available here.

 To be eligible for consideration, applicants must: